lewismc/leonto/README.txt

 specifically from within the AEC (architecture engineering and construction) Domain.

+The /resources directory contains the entire Scottish Technical Standards 2010 for Domestic Construction.
+From this material triples can be extracted and ontologies constructed.

+When you execute ConstructJob#run method the output file (containing triples) will be written to the same directory as contains this file.
+It takes the name 'construct.txt'.

 This product includes software developed by The Apache Software Foundation (http://www.apache.org/).